Cygna Auditor helps you secure your business critical assets such as important files and folders stored on your Windows servers and shared resources.

 - On the Cygna Auditor home page, click the Configuration tile and then drill-down to File System / Servers.

-Add servers for auditing.
+Click to add servers for auditing.
 To collect data, Cygna Auditor needs to deploy an auditing service on each server you want to audit.
 The drivers are non-intrusive and will not affect the server operability.
-You can deploy a service automatically or manually.

-Automatically: Click (the Add server button).
-In the dialog that opens, provide administrator credentials and click .
+In the dialog that opens, provide administrator credentials.
 Cygna Auditor will look up for servers and show the list of available servers.
 Select servers you want to audit and click Install.

 Note: On these servers, enable the following inbound firewall rules: Netlogon Service (NP-In), File and Printer Sharing (SMB-In), and File Server Remote Management (SMB-In).